vizicist/spacepalettepro/doc/building_controller.md

 <p>
 <hr><hr>
 Put the 4 Sensel Morphs in place.
-NOTE: these pictures don't show it, but you should attach the four right-angle mini USB cables to the four Morphs.
+NOTE: These pictures don't show it, but you should attach the four right-angle mini USB cables to the four Morphs.
 <br><img width=400 src="../images/building_controller/IMG_6280.jpg">
 <p>
 <hr><hr>
 Put Layer4 on.
 Note how it overlaps the Morphs, keeping them in place.
-NOTE: this picture doesn't show the cables but they should be there.
+NOTE: this picture doesn't show the cables that should already be connected to the Morphs.
 <br><img width=400 src="../images/building_controller/IMG_6283.jpg">
 <br><img width=400 src="../images/building_controller/IMG_6282.jpg">
 <p>